CleverLever/cl_github/USAGE.md

 -----

 You'll need to obtain a personal access token (for your user, not organization) [here](https://github.com/settings/applications).
-You can then add this to the configuration under Add-ons -> GitHub -> Global Settings
+You can then add this to the configuration under `Add-ons -> GitHub -> Global Settings`.

 Tags
 -----